 Joanna L. Shisler

-Host-Pathogen Interactions, Molecular Immunology, Receptor Biochemistry, Signal Transduction, Virology
+Host-Pathogen Interactions, Protein Structure, Regulation of Gene Expression, Signal Transduction, Virology

 B.A.
 (Microbiology), Miami University, 1990